spring-labs/ameba-lib/README.md

  follow:

   - All Java files must have the Apache License header on top
-  - All Java types must provide a meaningful Javadoc comment with the initial author (`@author`), the version of ameba when the type was introduced (`@since`) and a manually managed type version (`@version`).
+  - All Java types must provide a meaningful Javadoc comment with the initial author (`@author`).
 The first sentence in Javadoc is used as headline and needs to be a short but meaningful description of the type class.

  ````